Bread clip: Rexam

+Schutte Bagclosures

+Schutte Bagclosures, founded in 1957 by Joannes Schutte in the Dutch city of Amsterdam.
+In 1975 the company moved to Uden and to its current location therein 1980.
+One of the largest manufacturers of breadclips, Schutte Bagclosures is also Kwik Lok's top competitor.

+Twist-HD

+Zhenjiang Hongda Commodity Co., Ltd., also known as Twist-HD, was founded in 1998 in the Chinese city of Zhenjiang, Jiangsu province.

+West Lock Fastener

+West Lock Fastener was founded in the Canadian town of Athabasca, Alberta by Lou Koppe.
+The company produces foldable breadclips reportedly made from recycled PET plastic. created to be an "ecologically correct", hand-friendly, freezers-safe breadclip which is easy to apply to and remove from bags.
+As of March 2026 the site, ecoclip.com, is inactive.

 "Occlupanids"

-John Daniel, creator of the website horg.com, coined the term occlupanids to describe plastic bread clips, (Note: combining the Latin occlu- (to close) and -pan (bread)) and created a mock phylogeny of the different clip designs, as well as a formal taxonomy including "families" and binomial scientific names.
+John Daniel, creator of the website horg.com, coined the term occlupanids to describe plastic bread clips, combining the Latin occlu- (to close) and -pan (bread).
+He then created a mock phylogeny of the different clip designs, as well as a formal taxonomy including "families" and binomial scientific names.
 Researchers of occlupanids are called occlupanologists.
 These terms have since been referenced in popular media.

 Health risks

 Case studies in the medical literature document instances of inhalation and ingestion.